 Our gut is colonized by 10^14 microbes, ten times more than the human cells.
 The microbiota of the gut is quite diverse and establishes a mutually beneficial relationship with the host.
 Intestinal flora plays an important role in our health and nutrition by supplying essential nutrients including vitamin B-12 & vitamin K, aiding in the digestion of cellulose, and promoting angiogenesis and enteric nerve function.
+So, choosing probiotics is crucial for human health.

 Stress, unhealthy diet, illness, antibiotics, lifestyle, and aging can affect the gut microbiome predisposing individuals to chronic diseases, such as inflammatory bowel disease, obesity, cancer, and autism.
 Thus the restoration of a healthy human microbiome is necessary.